cysouw/diathesis/text/c04_reflexive.md

 e.
 Ich stürze mich ins Wasser.
 :::

 The verb *beziehen* has various rather different meanings.
-For the anticausative alternation it means 'to cover' [@Next a], with the anticausative having a specific meaning concerning the weather [@Next b].
+For the anticausative alternation it means 'to cover' [@next a], with the anticausative having a specific meaning concerning the weather [@next b].

 :::ex
 a.
 Ich beziehe das Bett mit einem Laken.
 b.
 Der Himmel hat sich mit Wolken bezogen.
 :::

 The verb *wärmen* 'to heat' shows two different diatheses.
-First an anticausative [@Next a], leading to an accusative reflexive pronoun.
-Second, a possessor raising that also be used self-inflicting [@Next b], leading to a dative reflexive pronoun.
+First an anticausative [@next a], leading to an accusative reflexive pronoun.
+Second, a possessor raising that also be used self-inflicting [@next b], leading to a dative reflexive pronoun.

 :::ex
 a.
 Der Pullover wärmt mich.
 Ich wärme mich (mit dem Pullover).